 How to Start a Drop-in Conference

 The Writing Center will open for drop-in conferencing September 13 with both in person and online options.
-For in person conferencing, visit us on the 1st floor of Brandel Library (123).
+For in person conferencing, visit us on the first floor of Brandel Library, room 123.
 For online conferencing, do the following:

 - Send an email or MS Teams chat message to the drop-in WA(s) that says “I am ready for a conference.”